alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 which is less than 1 order of magnitude away from GPT-3.
 That doesn't mean the model will stop improving though.
 It just means it'll improve at a different rate.
-I don't see a good argument why we should be confident a 100x model wouldn't do better, and it could once again have qualitative diferences in behavior.
+I don't see a good argument why we should be confident a 100x model wouldn't have new qualitative differences in behavior.

 This is especially true if you move towards multi-modal learning.
 Focusing on GPT-3's text generation is missing the main plot thread.